 The FBI documents indicate that the leaks were part of a broader effort by high-ranking officials to undermine Trump’s presidency.
 Critics argue that the media failed to adequately scrutinize the information they received, leading to a series of reports that have since been discredited.
 An analysis of the documents points to connections between the leakers and key political figures, although the identities of the leakers remain undisclosed due to government redactions.

 In February 2017, the informant alleged that Schiff authorized the leaking of classified information to the press, aiming to portray Trump as a Kremlin conspirator.
-Schiff’s office has denied these allegations, with a spokesperson describing the informant as a "disgruntled former staffer".
+Schiff’s office has denied these allegations, with a spokesperson describing the informant as a "disgruntled former staffer" (Judiciary House).

 The informant, identified by sources as Robert Minehart, claimed that he witnessed a meeting where Schiff discussed leaking derogatory information about Trump.
 Minehart, who worked on the committee for over a decade, expressed concerns about the ethical implications of these leaks.